Skip to content

 Start with digestion.
 If milk upsets you, use a plant or an isolate.
 Pick a flavour you can drink daily.
 Choose macros that fit your plan.
 Concentrates are fine for bulking.
 Isolates help when you want fewer carbs and less lactose.
 Plant blends are flexible and kind to the stomach.

 After training, aim for 20 to 35 grams of protein.
 Add carbs for long or intense sessions.
 Keep the rest of your diet built on whole foods.
-If you prefer the cleanest, low-lactose shake, you may buy whey protein isolate; if you like plants, a pea-rice blend is steady.
+If you prefer the cleanest, low-lactose shake, you may buy whey protein isolate.
+If you prefer plants, blends work well.
+This practical view makes plant protein vs whey easier to understand.

 Conclusion